cryptedx/copilot-orchestra/Conductor.agent.md

 1. **Analyze Request**: Understand the user's goal and determine the scope.

 - **MCP Elicitation Requirement:** From this first analysis step, if any clarifying question, decision, or additional information is required from the user, request it via an MCP elicitation tool.
 Do NOT prompt the user for a free-text chat response.
-Use an appropriate MCP endpoint (for example `copilot-orchestra-mcp/request_clarification` or `copilot-orchestra-mcp/request_plan_approval`) so the user responds using the MCP elicitation UI (native UI prompt).
+Use an appropriate MCP endpoint (for example `copilot-orchestra-mcp/request_plan_approval`) so the user responds using the MCP elicitation UI (native UI prompt).

 2. **Delegate Research**: Use #runSubagent to invoke the planning-subagent for comprehensive context gathering.
 Instruct it to work autonomously without pausing.